 - Genitourinary infections: they can produce testicular atrophy, obstructions of the seminal pathways, generation of anti- sperm antibodies or compromise the accessory glands.
 They account for 5% of cases of male infertility.

-Suggested for you: Testicular Disorders & Infertility – Impact on Reproductive Function.
+Read the full article on: Testicular Disorders & Infertility – Impact on Reproductive Function ( 80).